-The Bourbon Caramel Steamer is a luscious blend of milk and caramel with just a hint of Bourbon.
+Drinking caramel with bourbon is a luscious blend of milk and caramel with just a hint of alcohol.
 Sweet.
 Mellow.
 Toasty.
 Cosy.
 Indulgent.
-Comfort in a mug.
+This steamed milk recipe is comfort in a mug.

 Don’t get me wrong, the Bourbon loaded drink does sound lush.
 However, for once (and only once) I didn’t particularly want to create an intensely alcoholic drink that would knock your socks off and… hic… render you useless for the rest of the day or night.

 I wanted to devise a more subtle drink that was indulgent, warming and comforting.
 I wanted sweet, mellow, toasty notes that make you feel cosy as you sip it.
 In addition, I wanted to make a drink that could be enjoyed at pretty much any time of day

 Too much Bourbon would have upset the mix in this drinking caramel.
 Only a small measure is needed to keep that balance of flavours.